Aditya140205/Aditya140205/README.md

 ### 💬 Why I Code

-> *“I code because I genuinely enjoy building things, solving problems, and seeing my ideas come to life on screen.
-It’s more exciting than any textbook — it feels like creation.”*
+> *“I code because I love solving real problems and collaborating with others.
+I'm driven by curiosity, continuous learning, and the joy of building things that matter.
+I believe technology is the tool of the future — and by learning to code, I’m preparing myself to contribute meaningfully in that future, building tools, platforms, and products that can help people at scale.”*

 ---